rx-modules/bolt-expressions/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)
 [![Discord](https://img.shields.io/discord/900530660677156924?color=7289DA&label=discord&logo=discord&logoColor=fff)](https://discord.gg/98MdSGMm8j)

-> a `pandas`-esque syntax for creating expressions within bolt
+> a `pandas`-esque API for creating expressions within bolt

 ## Introduction

 Bolt is a scripting language which mixes both python and mcfunction.
-This package amplifies this language by adding an api for creating fluent expressions loosely based off of the `pandas` syntax.
+This package amplifies this language by adding an API for creating fluent expressions losely based off of the `pandas` syntax.
 These expressions are use for simplifying large bits of scoreboard and storage operation allowing you to swiftly create complex operations with the ease of normal programming.

 ```py
 from bolt_expressions import Scoreboard